Cyber security for UK logistics operators: what Cyber Essentials covers, what it doesn’t, and what really matters

 What logistics operators specifically need to think about

-Beyond the certificate itself, there are five areas that come up repeatedly when we scope work with shipping, vehicle logistics, and freight forwarding operators:
+Beyond the certificate itself, five areas come up repeatedly when we scope work with shipping, vehicle logistics and freight forwarding operators:

-- Driver app endpoints.
+- Driver app endpoints and mobile workforce APIs.
 If you’ve got a mobile workforce hitting APIs from devices in vehicles or ports, those APIs are exposed to the public internet and need rate limiting, proper authentication (not embedded API keys in the app binary), and observability on traffic patterns.
+KNP Logistics was brought down through a single brute-forced password with no multi-factor authentication — the same hygiene applies to every endpoint your drivers and back-office reach.

 - ePOD and inspection data integrity.
-If your defence in a damage claim depends on the ePOD or inspection record, the integrity of that record matters more than any certificate.
+If your defence in a damage claim or a regulator’s audit depends on the ePOD or inspection record, the integrity of that record matters more than any certificate.
 Tamper-evident timestamps, immutable storage, clear audit trail.

-- OEM and carrier integration credentials.
-EDI credentials, HMRC CDS tokens, carrier API keys — these tend to accumulate in inboxes, shared password managers, and developer laptops.
-Cyber Essentials touches the periphery of this; serious credential hygiene is its own discipline.
+- Integration credentials.
+OEM EDI credentials, carrier API keys, customer system tokens — these tend to accumulate in inboxes, shared password managers, and developer laptops.
+Cyber Essentials touches the periphery of this; serious credential hygiene (centralised secrets management, scoped tokens, rotation, audit logging) is its own discipline.

 - Customer system access.
-If your customers grant you access to their systems (TMS, ERP, EDI gateways), you’re carrying their security risk on your estate.
+If your customers grant you access to their systems (TMS, ERP, EDI gateways, customer portals), you’re carrying their security risk on your estate.
 The certificate doesn’t reach into that risk; your contracts and your access management practices have to.
+NIS2 and the UK’s incoming Cyber Security and Resilience Bill both push hard on supply-chain assurance — regulated customers will increasingly contract for it.

 - Backup and recovery realism.
-Covered loosely under secure configuration, but the operational question — “if your production systems are unavailable for forty-eight hours, what’s the cost to your customer’s logistics chain?” — is usually bigger than Cyber Essentials addresses directly.
+Covered loosely under secure configuration, but the operational question — “if our production systems are unavailable for forty-eight hours, what’s the cost across our customers’ logistics chains?” — is usually bigger than Cyber Essentials addresses directly.
+DP World Australia took 72 hours to resume port operations after disconnecting its network in 2023; 30,000 containers were held up while that happened.

 - What is in scope of your Cyber Essentials certificate — corporate IT only, the product infrastructure, both?

-A vendor that can answer those three well is in a better security position than one with a CE Plus certificate and vague answers to all three.
+A vendor that can answer those five well is in a materially better security position than one with a CE Plus certificate and vague answers to all of them.

-Team Bison is the software, AI and operations consultancy within the Bison Grid Ltd group.
-We’ve been delivering secure-by-design builds, managed platforms, and compliance support for shipping, logistics, NHS, legal and medical customers since 2003.
+Team Bison is the trading name of Bison Grid Ltd. We’ve been building software for shipping, vehicle logistics, NHS, legal and medical customers since 2003.